root-project/root/documentation/users-guide/AddingaClass.md

 #endif
 ```

-Until CINT version 5.15.60, in order to generate dictionary for a member
+Until Cling version 5.15.60, in order to generate dictionary for a member
 function, not only the member function but also the class itself has to
 be turned on for the linkage.
 There was an inconvenience when generating
 dictionary for template member function afterwards.

-From CINT v.5.15.61, a new behavior is introduced.
+From Cling v.5.15.61, a new behavior is introduced.
 If link for a member
 function is specified, dictionary is generated even if link to the
 belonging class is off.
 For example, if you originally have A.h as
 follows: